Max Strus: Chicago Bulls (2019–2020)

 After going undrafted in the 2019 NBA draft, Strus was named to the Boston Celtics Summer League roster.
 He averaged 9.8 points per game and shot 45 percent from three for the Celtics.
 On July 22, 2019, Strus signed a two-way contract with the team.
-On October 13, 2019, the Celtics announced that they had signed Strus to a standard NBA contract in order to sign Tacko Fall to one of the team's two two-way roster spots.
-The roster move put Strus in direct competition with Javonte Green for the final spot on the Celtics' opening day roster.
+On October 13, the Celtics announced that they had signed Strus to a standard NBA contract in order to sign Tacko Fall to one of the team's two two-way roster spots.
+The roster move put Strus in direct competition with Javonte Green for the final spot on the Celtics' Opening Day roster.
 He was ultimately cut shortly before the start of the regular season.

 After being waived by the Celtics, Strus signed a two-way contract with his hometown Chicago Bulls on October 22, 2019.
-Strus made his NBA debut on November 22, 2019, against the Miami Heat, playing the final five minutes of a 116-108 loss and scoring five points with one rebound.
-On December 23, 2019, the Chicago Bulls announced that Strus suffered a torn anterior cruciate ligament and bone bruise on his left knee in an NBA G League game for Windy City Bulls in a 92–85 win over the Lakeland Magic on December 21 and Strus was expected to be sidelined for about eight to twelve months.
-Strus ended his rookie season with five points scored in two NBA games played and averaged 18.2 points, 5.8 rebounds and 3.2 assists in thirteen G League games.
+Strus made his NBA debut on November 22, against the Miami Heat, playing the final five minutes of a 116-108 loss and scoring five points with one rebound.
+On December 23, the Bulls announced that Strus had suffered a torn anterior cruciate ligament and bone bruise on his left knee in an NBA G League game for Windy City Bulls in a 92–85 win over the Lakeland Magic two days prior; he was subsequently ruled out for 8-to-12 months.
+Strus ended his rookie season with five points scored in two games played, also averaging 18.2 points, 5.8 rebounds, and 3.2 assists in 13 games with Windy City.